LRvdLinden/uptimerobot_dd_addon/README.md

 - add the `icon:` that you want to have
 - when you want to use the `tap-action` function, delete `#` and fill in the `url: 'https/'` to the function
 - when you want to monitor shorter or longer then 3 days, change the value `hours_to_show:`
+- copy the above string as muth as you need foor each `binary_sensor`